 Before students will gain access to the required documents to enroll in the internship (whether elective or required), they must watch an internship orientation video and complete the orientation information worksheet.
 The internship orientation video will be available on this website each semester for student to enroll in the upcoming semester.
 Students must watch the video and complete the worksheet the semester before their internship experience, regardless of if they have seen it/completed the worksheet before.

-PLEASE NOTE: Internships during the summer can only be completed between June 5 and August 10 (during summer 1 and summer 2; enrollment in internship credits during pre-session is not allowed).
+SUMMER INTERNS PLEASE NOTE: Internships during the summer can only be completed between June 5 and August 4 (during summer 1 and summer 2; enrollment in internship credits during pre-session is not allowed).

 In order to be eligible to enroll in your required internship: